naiyumie/nboard/README.md

-The Naiyumie board using codeigniter on php. that's like a South Korea style web.
+The Naiyumie board using CodeIgniter based on PHP. that's like a South Korea style web.

 if you love Naiyumie board with built the your website.